ICAEW.com works better with JavaScript enabled.

 Rebecca Self, Director of Financial Services and Isabel Hagbrink, Director of Communications at project developer and climate consultancy South Pole speak to ICAEW Insights about how businesses can get started on making a positive change for the climate.

-Climate consultancy South Pole has supported more than seven hundred climate change projects since its start to reduce carbon emissions, ranging from solar installations, to biogas projects, to forestry protection.
+Climate consultancy South Pole has supported hundreds of climate change projects since its start to reduce carbon emissions, ranging from solar installations, to biogas projects, to forestry protection.
 The company then offers carbon offsetting to businesses who are looking for initiatives that suit their corporate social responsibility requirements.

 This is a market-led response to actively putting a price on carbon, says Isabel Hagbrink, Director of Communications, South Pole: the first step in putting a price on natural resources that the world's industries rely upon.